 The School of Graduate and Professional Studies provides a supportive atmosphere that empowers adult learners to achieve their educational, career, and personal goals.
 In keeping with the missions of the College and sgps, academic advisors provide the tools necessary to accomplish these goals while recognizing the needs and outcomes unique to each learner.

 The School’s academic advising team are experienced professionals with relevant academic and practical work experience that support students at every step of their journey.

-Once accepted to sgps, a learner is assigned to an academic advisor.
+Once accepted to SGPS, a learner is assigned to an academic advisor.
 Academic advisors provide information and guidance regarding (1) transition to the college, (2) declaration of major, minor, and/or concentration, (3) course selections and registration, (4) academic support services and student resources, (5) institutional policies and procedures, and (6) academic integrity.
-The advisor also assists in developing an educational plan consistent with the learner’s personal and career objectives.
+The advisors also assist in developing an educational plan consistent with the learner’s personal and career objectives.